Flooding: Will It Be Your Turn Next?

 THE Map below, taken from the Environment Agency's website, shows the area at most risk (in blue) and possible risk (light green) in times of prolonged rainfall and is the approximate area that saw the serious floods 30 or so years ago when dozens of homes were flooded.

-In planning the development, that is ear-marked to be built on the farmland, some thought was given to the flooding risk heightened by the run off from roofs and roads and a series of 'ponds' are to be created.
+In planning the development, that is now being built on the farmland, some thought was given to the flooding risk heightened by the run off from roofs and roads and a series of 'ponds' are to be created.
 That arrangement may be all well and good for a 'normal' rain fall, but the climate is changing and as we saw recently the Ferring Rife was only just able to cope even with the benefit of 125 acres of Greenfield's acting like a sponge.

 If you live in the following roads a visit to the Environment Agency's flood risk website (see and enter your post code in the box on the r/h side bar) is advised so is an objection to the West Durrington Development lodged with Worthing councils planning department (see)